Find Us

 With increased cybersecurity threats and more people working remotely, enterprises rely on identity and access management (IAM) providers to secure their workforce access to corporate data and apps.

-IAM providers, such as Okta, ForgeRock, or WSO2, offer services that enforce security within a company’s network and include solutions for employee authentication and network access control.
+IAM providers, such as Ping Identity, Okta, ForgeRock, Microsoft, or WSO2, offer services that enforce security within a company’s network and include solutions for employee authentication and network access control.
 IAM providers help companies develop robust security flows that don’t affect employees’ productivity.

-To keep data safe, enterprises use 2FA to verify the identity of users attempting to log into the corporate network.
-And although most 2FA methods increase security and help companies protect their networks, some are better at doing the job than others.
+To keep data safe, enterprises use MFA to verify the identity of users attempting to log into the corporate network.
+And although most MFA/2FA methods increase security and help companies protect their networks, some are better at doing the job than others.

 Before we explore why behavioral biometrics authentication is the better choice, let’s find out why phone-based authentication methods are becoming a thing of the past.

-Why using personal phones for MFA is a thing of the past?
+Why using personal phones for MFA/2FA is a thing of the past?

 Let’s say that employee Jane is trying to log in to the corporate network to access the data she needs to do her job.
-To start her 2FA authentication process, most IAM systems would have Jane enter her username and password (her credentials).
-To finalize 2FA, Jane would have to input an SMS one-time passcode sent to her phone.
+To start her MFA/2FA authentication process, most IAM systems would have Jane enter her username and password (her credentials).
+To finalize, Jane would have to input an SMS one-time passcode sent to her phone.

 Phone-based authentication is burdensome and costly for the employee and the employer.
 Privacy concerns come from many employees who disagree with being required to use their phones for work.
 For employers, the costs associated with phone-based authentication and employee concerns and negative feedback can be challenging.

-Regarding phone-based workforce MFA, traveling abroad worries employees the most because of the costs associated with receiving SMS OTPs through roaming.
-And, while an organization can’t legally force employees to use their cell phones for work, the same organization might be liable to pay any additional fees incurred by employees when performing MFA for work purposes.
-In other words, unless employees have a business cell plan, it’s wrong to ask them to use personal phones to achieve an expected work function.
+While an organization can’t legally force employees to use their cell phones for work, the same organization might be liable to pay any additional fees incurred by employees when performing MFA/2FA for work purposes.
+In other words, it’s wrong to ask employees to use personal phones for work.
+And this applies to MFA/2FA as well.

-Behavioral biometrics: 2FA methods that don’t require a phone
+Behavioral biometrics: MFA/2FA methods that don’t require a phone

-However, typing biometrics works with only a keyboard and can be deployed for MFA that doesn’t require phones.
+On the other hand, typing biometrics technology works with only a keyboard and doesn’t require phones.
 Typing biometrics is a form of behavioral biometrics that analyzes a user’s typing patterns to authenticate them.
-Typing biometrics is an excellent fit for MFA because it works on any keyboard and takes place in the background when users type their credentials.
+Typing biometrics is an excellent fit for MFA/2FA because it works on any keyboard.

-For workforce authentication, MFA with typing biometrics occurs behind the scenes when employees type their username and password through the IAM login portal.
-The technology looks only at how the user types and never at what they type.
+For workforce authentication, MFA with typing biometrics occurs behind the scenes when employees type a 4-word phrase through the IAM login portal.
+The technology looks at how the user types.
 By analyzing a user’s unique typing patterns, typing biometrics can learn that user’s typing behavior and authenticate them seamlessly anytime they type.

-Another option with TypingDNA is to verify Jane’s identity by how she types a short phrase.
-Short phrase 2FA works like this: Firstly, Jane either types her username and password or uses a password manager to log in, as she usually would.
-Then, a 2FA pop-up appears on her desktop, asking her to type a few words or a short phrase.
-In this case, TypingDNA assured Jane’s 2FA while she typed a short phrase.
+The 4-word 2FA works like this: Firstly, Jane either types her username and password or uses a password manager to log in, as she usually would.
+Then, a 2FA pop-up appears, asking her to type 4 words or a short phrase.
+In this case, TypingDNA authenticated Jane based on how she typed the words “hospital shampoo teapot rainbow”.

 Benefits of typing biometrics for workforce authentication